pasky/pachi/README.md

 To build Pachi with DCNN support:
 - Install [Caffe](http://caffe.berkeleyvision.org)
   CPU only build is fine, no need for GPU, cuda or the other optional dependencies.
+  You need openblas for good performance.
 - Edit Makefile, set DCNN=1, point it to where caffe is installed and build.

 Install dcnn files in current directory.